anmolsodhi848-wq/Urban-Vehicle-Theft-Risk-Pattern-Analysis-in-New-Zealand/README.md

 # Urban-Vehicle-Theft-Risk-Pattern-Analysis-in-New-Zealand

+## Project Objective

-This project analyzes urban vehicle theft trends in New Zealand using Tableau and Power BI, identifying high-risk regions, seasonal patterns, and vulnerable vehicle types.
-Interactive dashboards transform raw data into clear, actionable insights to support informed decision-making.
+To analyze urban vehicle theft patterns in New Zealand and identify high-risk regions, vulnerable vehicle categories, and seasonal trends to support data-driven decision-making.

+## Dataset Source